-- 2.1 The Group maintains its accounting records in Thai Baht and prepares its statutory financial statements in the Thai language in conformity with Thai Financial Reporting Standards and accounting practices generally accepted in Thailand. - 2.2 The Group's financial statements have been prepared in accordance with the Thai Accounting Standard ("TAS") No. 1 "Presentation of Financial Statements", which was effective for financial periods beginning on or after January 1, 2021 onwards and the Notification of the Department of Business Development regarding "The Brief Particulars in the Financial Statements (No.3) B.E.
-2019" dated December 26, 2019 and the Regulation of The Stock Exchange of Thailand ("SET") dated October 2, 2017, regarding "The preparation and submission of financial statements and reports for the financial position and results of operations of the listed companies B.E.
+- The Group maintains its accounting records in Thai Baht and prepares its statutory financial statements in the Thai language in conformity with Thai Financial Reporting Standards and accounting practices generally accepted in Thailand. - 2.2 The Group's financial statements have been prepared in accordance with the Thai Accounting Standard ("TAS") No. 1 "Presentation of Financial Statements", which was effective for financial periods beginning on or after January 1, 2021 onwards and the Notification of the Department of Business Development regarding "The Brief Particulars in the Financial Statements (No.3) B.E.
+2562" dated December 26, 2019 and the Regulation of The Stock Exchange of Thailand ("SET") dated October 2, 2017, regarding "The preparation and submission of financial statements and reports for the financial position and results of operations of the listed companies B.E.
 2560" and also the Notification of the Office of the Securities and Exchange Commission ("SEC") No. SorTor.
-6/2019, dated January 8, 2019, regarding "The Form of Financial Statements for Securities Companies (No. 3)".
+6/2562, dated January 8, 2019, regarding "The Form of Financial Statements for Securities Companies (No. 3)".

-2.3 The consolidated financial statements as at December 31, 2021 and 2020, include the accounts of the Group, which the Company has controlling power or directly and indirectly holding on these subsidiaries as follows:
+2.3 The consolidated financial statements as at December 31, 2022 and 2021, include the accounts of the Company and its subsidiaries, which the Company has controlling power or directly and indirectly holding on these subsidiaries as follows:

-The Company's name Type of business Paid-up sha are capital Percentage Percentage of direct Thousand Baht Thousand Baht and indirect holding (%) 2021 2020 2021 2020 Globlex Securities Company Limited Securities business 500,000 500,000 99.99 99.99 Capital One Partners Company Limited Financial advisory business 10,000 10,000 59.99 59.99 Asia Equity Venture Company Limited Investments business 20,000 20,000 99.99 99.99
+The Company's name Type of business Paid-up share capital Percentage of direct Thousand Thousand Baht Baht and indirect holding (% 2022 2021 2022 2021 Globlex Securities Company Limited Securities business 500,000 500,000 99.99 99.99 Capital One Partners Company Limited Financial advisory business 10,000 10,000 52.99 59.99 Asia Equity Venture Company Limited Investments business 20,000 20,000 99.99 99.99

-All significant intercompany transactions between the Group has been eliminated in the consolidated financial statements.
+All significant intercompany transactions between the Company and its subsidiaries have been eliminated in the consolidated financial statements.